About the Project and Team

 Core team members

-Anna Herforth, Senior Research Associate, Department of Global Health and Population, Harvard T.H.
+Anna Herforth, Visiting Associate Professor, Division of of Human Nutrition and Health, Wageningen University and Research Previous: Senior Research Associate, Department of Global Health and Population, Harvard T.H.
 Chan School of Public Health

 Ty Beal, Research Advisor, Knowledge Leadership, GAIN